qnngroup/qnngds/docs/src/tutorials/gettingstarted.rst

 Setup a virtual environment and install ``qnngds``
 --------------------------------------------------
-1. Create a new git repository with `git init`, or follow the instructions at `<https://github.com/qnngroup/qnn-repo-template>`_ to clone a template repository.
+1. Create a new git repository with ``git init``, or follow the instructions at `<https://github.com/qnngroup/qnn-repo-template>`_ to clone a template repository.
+This is where your new project will go.

 2. In the same directory as the new git repository, create a new virtual environment: